jhdielman/jquery-autoresize/README.md

 Set this value to append the clone element to any element of your choice..

 #### `defaultRowCount : [Default: row attribute or 2]`
 This will assign the default number of rows the textarea will have when empty.
-The row attribute take precedence over this value.
+The row attribute takes precedence over this value.

-#### `events : [Default: 'blur focus keyup']`
+#### `events : [Default: 'blur focus keyup mouseup']`
-The default textarea events to trigger the autoresize functions.
-Currently, the **mouseup** event is not configurable.
+The default textarea events to trigger the autoresize function.

 #### `leadingRows : [Default: 0]`
-This is the number of rows to lead with.
-If this is set to 1 or '1', there will be an empty leading row in addition to the rows the text will occupy.
+Set the number of leading rows.
+Example: If this is set to 1 or '1', there will be an empty leading row in addition to the rows the text will occupy.

 #### `maxWidth : [Default: '95%']`
 Sets css max-width property.